GrennKren/Comic-Image-Translator/README.md

 ### Manual Translation

-1. Right-click on any manga image and select "Translate Manga Image"
+1. Right-click on any comic image and select "Translate Image"
 2. Or hover over an image and click the translate button (🌐) that appears
 3. Or hover over an image and press Alt+T